 When businesses first had access to email, it seemed like an amazing piece of technology, which would revolutionise the way we worked.
 Indeed, it was nothing short of a technological revolution at the time, offering near-instantaneous personal communication.

-Now, however, technology has advanced rapidly and most organisations will agree that intranet software – which includes an in-built intranet email system – is the way forward in the digital workplace.
-Over the past decade, there have been so many advancements in business communication that even email is rapidly becoming outdated.
+Now however, technology has advanced rapidly and most organisations will agree that online intranet software – which includes an in-built intranet email system – is the way forward in the digital workspace.
+Over the past decade, there have been so many advancements in business communication tools that even email is rapidly becoming outdated.

 3 reasons why business email is becoming outdated